-The department of sciences also offers a variety of undergraduate service courses in astronomy, chemistry, geology, health and nutrition.
+The Department of Sciences also offers a variety of undergraduate service courses in astronomy, biology, chemistry and geology.
 These courses are meant to serve academic programs offered by other Faculties of the University.

 Our Freshman Science Program

 Academic Advisor: Dr. Doris Jaalouk